WAAAlex1/agile-hw/lab8/README.md

 # Lab 8: Formal Verification

-This lab introduces formal verification techniques for hardware designs using Chisel and related tools.
+This lab introduces formal verification techniques for hardware designs using Chisel Formal.
 You will learn how to specify properties of your hardware and verify them using formal methods.

 To use Chisel formal you need to install the open [Z3 theorem prover](https://github.com/Z3Prover/z3).
 Use your package manager to install, e.g. on Ubuntu: